Other books byJohn Powers

 A Concise Introduction To Tibetan Buddhism

-Lucid and economical, the Concise Introduction delivers a brisk, fast-moving survey.
-For many years, Powers' nearly six hundred-page Introduction to Tibetan Buddhism has served as the field's most authoritative and comprehensive introductory text on Tibet's distinctive Buddhist tradition.
-Now Powers has responded to requests to provide an introductory text in compact form.
-This slimmed-down reference explains the core Buddhist doctrines and the practices of meditation and tantra in an engaging manner.
-A survey of the four main sects of Tibetan Buddhism and a succinct history of the Tibetan cultural region complete this work.
+Lucid and economical, this introductory text delivers a brisk, fast-moving survey of Tibetan Buddhism.
+For many years Powers's nearly 600-page Introduction to Tibetan Buddhism has served as the field's most authoritative and comprehensive overview of Tibet's distinctive Buddhist tradition.
+A Concise Introduction to Tibetan Buddhism explains the core Buddhist doctrines and the practices of meditation and tantra and provides a survey of the four main schools of Tibetan Buddhism.